erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 Prior to looking at momentum control devices in greater detail, this section will cover some of the alternatives for large workspace kinematics.

 The first systems that comes to mind are parallel tendon kinematics.
-Here instead of a single rope positioning the endeffector, multiple ropes/tendons are used.
+Here instead of a single rope positioning the end effector, multiple ropes/tendons are used.
 By spanning these tendons from different directions it becomes possible to create stable positions and motions over large spaces.
 Such system are commercially available for cameras in sports stadiums and researchers have proposed their use for a variety of other tasks.